mozilla/version-control-tools/docs/mozreview/install-git.rst

 `version-control-tools <https://hg.mozilla.org/hgcustom/version-control-tools>`_
 repository.
 You will need to clone this repository to your local machine.

-If you have a Firefox repository cloned, run ``mach mercurial-setup`` from it and it will clone version-control-tools to ``~/.mozbuild/version-control-tools``.
+If you have a Firefox repository cloned, run ``mach vcs-setup`` from it and it will clone version-control-tools to ``~/.mozbuild/version-control-tools``.

 To clone version-control-tools manually::